 Alien Gear makes high quality and very adjustable polymer holsters.
 They sometimes make holsters that will accommodate handguns with attached lights/lasers, but not always.
 My article on just such a holster is available here.

 NOTE: A simple trick that will help to condition and ease the draw with leather and polymer holsters, and magazine carriers, is from time to time, treating their interiors with silicon spray.
 I use the WD40 brand, available at Home Depot.
+Do not use the ubiquitous WD-40 solvent.
+No, WD-40 is not a lubricant.
 For polymer holsters, it will help to overcome the inherent friction of molded-in retention devices, but will not allow the handgun to accidentally separate from the holster.
 Because of its absorbent qualities, more silicon will usually be required for leather.

 Generally, OWB-type holsters require a substantial leather or nylon belt to keep them in place and to keep the weight of the handgun from pulling the handgun/holster outward from the body.
 By substantial, I mean something wider, thicker and stiffer than belts whose primary purpose is making a fashion statement.
+Most holster manufacturers also make a variety of specialized belts.
+Currently, many excellent nylon belts are on the market, having the advantage over leather of being lighter and more flexible.
 Absent a substantial belt, one can always pull a belt very tightly to achieve something of the same effect, but that does tend to turn one’s upper body red.
-Many holster makers also make a variety of belts in various materials.

 INSIDE THE WAISTBAND HOLSTERS: Made of leather, Cordura (the same synthetic material from which high quality backpacks are made) and nylon or polymer, these are among the most effective concealment holsters as they minimize the appearance of a handgun and hold it as close to the body as possible, between the waistband of the pants and the body.
 They are slightly slower to draw than pancake holsters, but for most people, drawing speed is not the primary concern.
 They require a belt for proper support, to keep the handgun flat against the body, and to keep the pants from constantly sliding downward under the weight of a handgun.
 Someone constantly pulling up one side of their pants is a dead giveaway they’re carrying.
 Few, if any, have active retention devices as the pressure of the belt and waistband of the pants tends to keep the handgun firmly in place and a retention device would tend to pull the holster upward, also pulling up the pants, when drawing.